Safety Data Sheet 250-1201

 Irritation/Corrosion: Not available.

-Teratogenicity: Not available.
+Sensitization, Mutagenicity, Carcinogenicity, Reproductive and Teratogenicity: Not available.

-Information on the likely routes of exposure: Not available.
+Aspiration hazard and information on the likely routes of exposure: Not available.

 Potential acute health effects.